Eyalg0/observer_pattern/README.md

-# observer_pattern
+# observer pattern
-observer pattern implementation
+observer pattern implementation in java using PropertyChangeSupport